 This pasta noodle macaroni craft is pretty simple to make!
 We alternated the fusilli noodles and the macaroni noodles to make the Christmas tree.
 The macaroni noodles are meant to be the garland on the tree so you can alternate these going up and down to look like it’s a wavy garland.

 First you can make your small cards with white cardstock.
 Just fold them over and cut to the size you’d like.

 We easily broke off a piece of the gold fusilli noodle to make as the tree trunk.
 Then you can start adding your green fusilli noodles starting at the bottom of the tree and working your way up.
 We did 3, then 3 or 2, 2, 1, 1, and 1 with each piece and length being a little smaller.

 Glue each piece and be generous with the glue – if you’re not using this glue then you’ll want to make sure you have enough for it to stick the noodle to the cardstock.

 You can easily break the dried pasta fusilli noodles to make it the size you need.
-You can even make the tree much larger and turn it into a piece of art!
+You can even turn it into an ornament!

 Looking for more fun Christmas crafts?

 See these other macaroni ornaments – how to make a macaroni wreath!

 For more fun Christmas crafts, see these easy to make popsicle stick snowflakes!
 These are so fun to make, and we show you step-by-step in a video too!